Plan your visit to Fortaleza, Brazil: find out what to do, where are the best beaches, hotels, where to eat and several travel tips!

 Where to stay in Fortaleza, Brazil

-In case you prefer to stay at the urban area of the city, with bars and restaurants nearby and to be able to walk to the arts and crafts fair at night, our recommendation is to book a hotel at Beira-mar Avenue.
+In case you prefer to stay in the urban area of the city, with bars and restaurants nearby and to be able to walk to the arts and crafts fair at night, our recommendation is to book a hotel at Beira-mar Avenue.

 If you want to stay in the city but not in a crowded area, choose Futuro Beach.

-But, if the idea is to stay in a resort or a beachfront hotel, you can stay in amazing places iaround 30 Km away from Fortaleza like Porto das Dunas (near Beach Park), Iguape or Cumbuco Beach.
+But, if the idea is to stay in a resort or a beachfront hotel, you can stay in amazing places around 30 Km away from Fortaleza like Porto das Dunas (near Beach Park), Iguape or Cumbuco Beach.

 Hotels near Beira-mar Avenue